-- 1. The respondent must be an organization existing for the primary purpose of providing comprehensive heath care services (including medical, dental, and mental health services) within correctional facilities. - 2.
+- 1. The respondent must be an organization existing for the primary purpose of providing comprehensive health care services (including medical, dental, and mental health services) within correctional facilities. - 2.
 The respondent will be required to provide resumes of their proposed onsite management team (the Medical Director and Program Administrator) who will direct the operations of the Health Care Program at the Lackawanna County Prison in their proposal or within two weeks after notification of favorable consideration and negotiation. - 3.
-The respondent must carry professional liability insurance in a minimum amount of one million dollars (\$1,000,000) per occurrence and three million dollars (\$3,000,000) in the aggregate annually.
-The respondent at a minimum must also provide coverage for the physician(s) that meets the standards for the Commonwealth of Pennsylvania Catastrophe Fund, five hundred thousand/one million five hundred thousand (\$500,000/\$1,500,000), aggregate basic limit and seven hundred thousand/two million one hundred thousand (\$700,000/\$2,100,000) aggregate.
-These requirements may be modified upon request at the sole discretion of the County of Lackawanna. - 4.
-The respondent must also carry separate general liability insurance covering bodily injury, personal injury and property damage in the amount of one million dollars (\$1,000,000) combined single limit and statutory Pennsylvania Workers Compensation coverage with minimum Employers' Liability limits of one million dollar (\$1,000,000). - 5.
-Respondent should submit with their proposal a letter of intent from an insurance company authorized to do business in the Commonwealth of Pennsylvania stating its willingness to insure the respondent to the terms of the contract. - 6.
-The respondent must also comply with the medical standards from Title 37 of the Code for the Commonwealth of Pennsylvania.
+The respondent must also comply with the medical standards from Title 37 of the Code for the Commonwealth of Pennsylvania. - 4.
+The respondent shall provide written policies and procedures that detail how their program objectives will meet AMA, NCCHC and Pennsylvania Department of Corrections standards with the proposal. - 5.
+The respondent must provide and maintain the following minimum limits of insurance coverage during the period of contract performance

+A. Comprehensive General Liability

+- \$1,000,000 Bodily Injury and Property Damage per occurrence and \$3,000,000 aggregate for bodily injury and property damage with no annual aggregate on an occurrence form.

+- Comprehensive General Form

+- Extended Business Liability Endorsement

+- Products/Completed Operations (to be provided for minimum of 24months after completion of work)

+- Broad Form Contractual Liability

+- Personal Injury Liability

+- B. Comprehensive Automobile Liability

+- \$1,000,000 Combined Single Limits for bodily injury and property damage with no annual aggregate on an occurrence form.

+- Statutory Uninsured Motorist Coverage

+- Hired and Non Owned Coverage

+- Motor Carrier Act Endorsement

+- C. Professional Liability

+- \$1,000,000 per occurrence of claim made, with an annual aggregate of \$3,000,000, if claim made insurance is offered by the Proposer then a Tail Policy must be purchased to cover the Statutes of Limitations and Statute if Repose for filing of lawsuits in Pennsylvania.
+The proposer must provide annual proof of the "tail" policy for the period of the contract and through the Statute of Limitations of the State after the policy termination.

+- D. Worker's Compensation and Employer's Liability

+- Statutory Coverage for Pennsylvania

+- Employer's Liability up to \$1,000,000

+- Broad Form All States Endorsement

+- 6. Prior to commencing work under a resultant contract, the successful Proposer shall furnish the Lackawanna County Prison Warden and the Lackawanna County Deputy Director of Risk Management with a Certificate of Insurance naming Lackawanna County as an additional insured, giving a ninety, (90), day notice of cancellation, non-renewal, or change in insurance coverage.
+Any cancellations or lapses of insurance affecting any jail (or Hospital) facility under contract shall be deemed a material breach.

-- 7. The respondent/contractor shall guarantee accreditation by the National Commission on Correctional Health Care (NCCHC). - 8.
-The respondent may be required to submit a signed Authorization-Release in favor of the Lackawanna County Prison so that inquiry may be made of any and all organizations to which respondent has furnished or is furnishing comprehensive inmate health care services. - 9.
-The respondent will provide a Dunn and Bradstreet Report on their firm. - 10.
-Records involved in the services provided under the proposed agreement may be deemed to be "Public Records" under the Pennsylvania Right to Know Act.
-Any agreement with the County of Lackawanna will contain language that will require the contractor to turn over in a prompt fashion any records that are requested under the Act that are deemed by the County to be a public record.
+- 7. The respondent/contractor shall guarantee accreditation by the National Commission on Correctional Health Care (NCCHC).

+- 8. The respondent may be required to submit a signed Authorization-Release in favor of the Lackawanna County Prison so that inquiry may be made of any and all organizations to which respondent has furnished or is furnishing comprehensive inmate health care services.

-SCOPE OF SERVICES
+- 9. The respondent will provide a Dunn and Bradstreet Report on their firm.

+- 10. Records involved in the services provided under the proposed agreement may be deemed to be "Public Records" under the Pennsylvania Right to Know Act.
+Any agreement with

+the County of Lackawanna will contain language that will require the contractor to turn over in a prompt fashion any records that are requested under the Act that are deemed by the County to be a public record.